-project, it would be foolish to write-off future interest-possibly coupled to a detailed analysis of the restrictions needed to avoid ill-effects.
+clearly outside the scope of the current EDE project, it would be foolish to write-off future interest-possibly coupled to a detailed analysis of the restrictions needed to avoid ill-effects.
 Forcing, or attempting, the allocation of a further EtherType for this purpose would be bound to encounter stiff and well-reasoned opposition, not least because other protocols might also emerge as candidates for moving scoping attributes from addresses to protocol identifiers with implications for the EtherType allocation rate.
 To the degree such end-to-end EAPOL use could be facilitate by simply tagging EAPOL frames we come back to the difficulty of actually determining whether a tagged or protected frame is carrying an EAPOL EtherType (as already discussed above).

-2. Allocation of a single group address for EDE-CC PAE use would most closely resemble the current use of Reserved addresses.
+2. Allocation of a single group address for EDE-CC PAE use would most closely resemble the current use of Reserved Addresses.
 At a minimum the scope of this address would be restricted by filtering by the edge C-VLAN component of EDE-CCs.
 In that case some of the misconfiguration scenarios described above when considering the use of individual addresses would still exist.
 If the network was correctly configured, that is to say individual EDE-CCs were correctly placed in the network and all paths from each PBN to customer bridged regions of the network passed through EDE-CCs or other bridges that filtered the allocated group address, then EAPOL frames would not traverse unnecessary links and the potential for mischief making through attacks from a distance would also be reduced.
-No prior per-CA configuration of the group address would be required, as it would be well-known (standardized).
+No prior per-CA configuration of the group address would be required, it would be well-known (standardized).
 Overloading the address to (weakly) express authorization would no longer be possible.
-When EAP is being used that would place all authorization under the control of the centrally authentication administered and subsequent authorization process, with some residual probability of incorrect CA creation if all of the following are true: (a) EDE-CCs have been exchanged so they are not in fact in the expected network location; (b) the network is not correctly configured so an extended EAPOL path does exist; and, (c) the authorizing server is unaware of the relative location of the EDE-CCs.
-These conditions would also need to occur (with the exception of the last) if pre-placed keys (PPKs) were used.
+When EAP is being used that would place all authorization under the control of the centrally administered authentication and subsequent authorization process, with some residual probability of incorrect CA creation if all of the following are true: (a) EDE-CCs have been exchanged so they are not in fact in the expected network location; (b) the network is not correctly configured so an extended EAPOL path does exist; and, (c) the authorizing server is unaware of the relative location of the EDE-CCs.
+These conditions would also need to occur (with the exception of the last) if pre-placed keys (PPKs13) were used.

-3. Allocation of a block of group addresses would allow some of the responsibility for detecting incorrectly placed EDE-CCs to be shifted from the final authorization steps to prior per-CA configuration of addresses.
-However the gain from this extra level of configuration is small, and only helps reduce the probability of accidents since there is nothing secure about the approach.
-It also does not help if PPKs are used.
-The use of matching CAK/CKN tuples with PPKs provides a secure method of pairing EDEs, without the extra complication of address configuration.

-4. The use of administrator configured group addresses that are not drawn from a standardized block would seem to offer all the disadvantages of the standardized block with the additional downside of lowering the probability that these addresses would be filtered in all the EDE-CCs in a network.
+- 3. Allocation of a block of group addresses could shift some of the responsibility for detecting incorrectly placed EDE-CCs from the final authorization steps to prior per-CA configuration of addresses.
+This extra level of configuration might reduce as there is nothing secure about the approach.
+The use of matching CAK/CKN tuples with PPKs already provides a secure method of pairing EDEs, without the extra complication of address configuration. - 4.
+The use of administrator configured group addresses that are not drawn from a standardized block would seem to offer all the disadvantages of the standardized block with the additional downside of lowering the probability that these addresses would be filtered in all the EDE-CCs in a network.